I'll be governor to all - Mutfwang

 Mufwang in his acceptance speech, dedicated his victory to God and the citizens of Plateau and also paid tribute to his supporters who lost their lives during a campaign rally.

 “I want to appreciate the Almighty God for keeping me alive and healthy and for giving me this privilege to serve you for His own purpose.
-Permit me to sincerely thank all of you who believed in me and mobilised support,prayed and voted for me.
-Some of you I may never know personally but Heaven bears witness of the sacrifices you made.
+Permit me to sincerely thank all of you who believed in me and mobilised support, prayed and voted for me.
+Some of you I may never know personally but Heaven bears witness to the sacrifices you made.
 May the Lord God Almighty reward you abundantly.

 “The INEC leadership and staff on the Plateau have lived up to expectation.
 The security agencies in the state also contributed immensely to providing an even playing field for the contest.
 I must sincerely appreciate the leaders and members of our beloved party, the PDP for sinking their differences and working together for this ultimate victory.”